-The Seychelles is mostly a civil law jurisdiction to which the concept of the trust was unknown; thus the Trusts Act has to be sufficient unto itself, and indeed it contains some basic definitions which include the admittance of charitable trusts, purpose trusts, constructive trusts, and trusts resulting from action by the Court.
-The following are some of the key features of the Seychelles Trust regime:
+Though the Seychelles has a mixed legal system, its basis is in civil law, to which the concept of the trust is foreign.
+Hence the Act has to be self-sufficient and indeed it contains some basic definitions, including the admittance of charitable trusts, purpose trusts, constructive trusts and trusts resulting from court action.
+The following are some of the key features of the Seychelles trust regime:

 - An international trust may be created in writing, by will or by oral declaration;

 - The settlor must reside outside the Seychelles for the duration of the trust; at least one trustee must reside in the jurisdiction, but this trustee may be an International Business Company (IBC), which shall not thus be deemed as resident; an IBC may therefore be a settlor;